<?xml version="1.0" encoding="UTF-8"?>

 <dc:creator>jerryr1</dc:creator>

-<guid isPermaLink="false">868@http://gracyk.com/forum/</guid>
+<guid isPermaLink="false">868@https://gracyk.com/forum/</guid>

 <description>&#60;p&#62;Was the Columbia recording studio in the Gotham National Bank Building in NYC the main recording studio for the bulk of the Harmony recording sessions through the 1920's?